Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Solution methodology

 \subsection{Transient approach}

-In the transient approach, transient simulations are conducted on a domain encompassing the entire slit geometry, rather than a quarter of it, to capture potential asymmetries in the flashback dynamics.
+In the transient approach, simulations are conducted on a domain encompassing the entire slit geometry, rather than a quarter of it, to capture potential asymmetries in the flashback dynamics.
 The PISO implicit algorithm is employed for this purpose~\cite{fluent2022}, with a second-order scheme for time discretization.
-The solution methodology remains consistent with the earlier description, maintaining a minimum velocity decrement of $\Delta V_{\mathrm{in}} = \SI{0.01}{\m/\s}$.
+The solution methodology remains consistent with the earlier description, maintaining a minimum velocity decrement of $\Delta V_\mathrm{in} = \SI{0.01}{\m/\s}$.
 A time step of $\Delta t = \SI{1}{\micro\s}$ is utilized within the fluid domain.
 However, the characteristic time scales of heat conduction within the solid domain significantly exceed those in the gas phase.
 As a result, a uniform time step across the entire computational domain would necessitate prohibitively long simulation times for the burner temperature to stabilize.
-To circumvent this, a larger time step for the solid zone, $\Delta t_s = 10^3 \Delta t$, is implemented.
+To circumvent this, a larger time step for the solid zone, i.e., $\Delta t_s = 10^3 \Delta t$, is implemented.
 Similar methodologies have been previously applied in flashback simulations~\cite{FRUZZA2023, fruzzaUQ, FLORESMONTOYA2023113055}.
+The chosen time step, validated in previous 2D studies~\cite{FRUZZA2023}, ensures accurate and stable results while maintaining computational efficiency.
 It is important to note that while increasing the solid time step does not alter the estimated flashback velocities, it does affect the flashback dynamics.
 Specifically, while this method is effective for achieving steady-state solutions, it introduces unphysical flame oscillations during flashback due to the artificially accelerated heating of the solid.
 To mitigate this, once the flashback velocity is determined, the final simulation stage, corresponding to the flashback event, is conducted with a uniform time step of $\Delta t = \SI{1}{\micro\s}$ in both phases.
-This approach guarantees the precise capture of flashback dynamics, devoid of any distortion due to unphysical heating effects within the solid domain.
+This approach guarantees precise capture of flashback dynamics, devoid of any distortion due to unphysical heating effects within the solid domain.

+It is worth noting that, unlike some prior studies on \ch{CH4}-\ch{H2} mixtures, reporting auto-ignition at the wall due to elevated burner plate temperatures, our simulations did not exhibit such behavior.
+One possible reason is that the wall temperatures in our configurations remained below 1000 K, while auto-ignition typically occurs at higher temperatures as observed in experimental studies~\cite{PERS2023autoignition,PERS2024autoignition}.
+Additionally, while the regions between adjacent slits are included in our setup as the boundaries of the computational domain, the configuration is not explicitly designed to capture auto-ignition phenomena typically observed in these areas.